 “I’ve always loved the artist’s hut and never been in.
 Then today you appeared in the doorway!
 I felt your warmth and kindness.
 Just so many lovely words and pictures to enjoy.”
 Open Day visitor

 The Cabin — like the tiny island on which the Moomin creator Tove Jansson and her partner lived and worked for decades — is a powerful symbol for me of female dedication to a simple life of creative practice and closeness to nature.
-I’ve had photos of the Cabin by my writing desk for years, so to be resident here myself is a heady feeling.
+I’ve had photos of the Cabin by my writing desk for years, so to be resident here myself was a heady feeling.

 “So beautiful.
 There is such a grace in your writing.”
 Aurélie Baudrier, Head of Communications, Jan Michalski Foundation.